 Aging: With age, individuals lose the number of cells in the olfactory bulb and the olfactory epithelium surface area, which are the most important components associated with the sense of smell.
-Aging decreases the sensitivity to smell that can eventually result in anosmia .
+According to anosmia definition, Aging decreases the sensitivity to smell that can eventually result in permanent loss of smell. .

-Disorders And Conditions: There are studies that link anosmia to neurodegenerative disorders like Alzheimer’s disease, Parkinson’s disease, and Lewy Body dementia; congenital conditions like Kallmann syndrome and Turner syndrome and infectious conditions like COVID-19 infections .
+Disorders And Conditions: There are studies that link anosmia meaning to neurodegenerative disorders like Alzheimer’s disease, Parkinson’s disease, and Lewy Body dementia; congenital conditions like Kallmann syndrome and Turner syndrome and infectious conditions like COVID-19 infections .

 Lately, with the COVID-19 pandemic spread across the globe, people have been panicking about every minor symptom.
-Although losing the sense of smell is associated with the novel coronavirus, it doesn’t necessarily have to mean that you’ve been infected.
+Although we define anosmia or losing the sense of smell as being associated with the novel coronavirus, it doesn’t necessarily have to mean that you’ve been infected.
 There are major symptoms that you are supposed to look for in this infection, and as far as your lack of smelling ability is concerned, it may be due to some other reason.

 Other Traumatic Or Obstructive Conditions: Toxic agents like tobacco and drugs can cause olfactory dysfunction, nasal or sinus deformity caused due to facial traumas, and many other obstructions that can lead to, or worsen the condition of the upper respiratory tract and to already existing anosmia.

 Some medicines such as beta-blockers, antithyroid drugs, dihydropyridine, ACE inhibitors, and intranasal zinc can also contribute to the possibility of one losing the sense of smell .

 Treatment And Management

 Managing and treating the condition depends on the severity of the condition.
 Medicines like antihistamines and systemic glucocorticoids can be given to patients with anosmia that is caused due to inflammation or obstructive diseases.
 Often, antibiotics prescribed for bacterial sinus infections.
 Surgical procedures are performed when the condition does not respond to conservative medical management.